-We are often asked, what is the meaning or symbolism in this Celtic wedding or engagement ring.
-We start first by recognizing that celtic knots are composed of various lines creating shape and form.
-You can understand the meaning of the knots in wedding and engagement rings simply by looking at the meaning of these forms.
+We are often asked, "What is the meaning or symbolism in this Celtic engagement/wedding ring?"
+We start first by recognizing that Celtic knots are composed of various lines, weaving to create shape and form.
+You can understand the meaning of the knots in Celtic rings by engaging with the meaning of these forms.

 Sometimes, it is helpful to meditate on a design, asking what its meaning is for you.
 Yet even without the contemplative element, gaining insight is not as hard or as complex as it might seem.
 Circles, squares, triangles and crosses that create the motifs in Celtic rings actually have certain functions.
 Here’s some basic information that might get you started.

-It seems pretty obvious, that everything starts with an individual point of view, a line or vector that is a trajectory toward a certain destination.
+It seems pretty obvious that everything starts with an individual point of view — a line or vector that follows a trajectory toward a certain destination.
 Lines are the basis of any Celtic design.
-In Celtic jewelry, a line can be straight, curved or irregular.
+In Celtic jewelry, a line can be straight, curved, or irregular.
 It can have an ending, or it can connect with other lines and be endless, representing eternality.
 Lines in Celtic jewelry design are the elements from which knots in wedding and engagement rings are made.

-From the line, the most basic element of any piece of Celtic jewelry knot work, is the crossing of two lines.
+From the line, the most basic element of any piece of Celtic jewelry knot work is the crossing of two lines.
 Any time that two separate paths cross, you have the possibility of a new perspective.
 Look at the lines in a piece and decide in a general sense whether the pattern flows with harmony.
-Or is it more jagged with points?
-Suggesting a rich and potent creative discord.
+This suggests a rich and potent creative discord.
 For example, in this ring, the simple crossing of the lines suggest harmony and balance, the coming together of two.

 The most basic knot is circular or has parts of circles.
 Consider, now, what a circle symbolizes.
 Look around you right now with your round eyes and see all that is in the form of the circle.
 We speak of a circle of friends and the cycle of the days and seasons.
 Certainly circle teaches about equality and community.
 Circles are cohesive wholes that allow life to exist as it is.